EynaExp/Sairento-Step/README.md

-# Sairento-Step
-# Complete Windows Persistence Framework
+# Sairento-Step The Complete Windows Persistence Framework

 A lightweight, menu‑driven batch script that deploys common persistence mechanisms on Windows machines.
 Ideal for red teaming, CTF challenges, or authorised security assessments.